 I’ve sung the praises of on-line poetry magazines on here before.
-Another new publication, The Scores went live ( think this is the correct term) this morning.
-I haven’t had a proper look yet but the first issue contains work by many well-known (in the poetry world) poets, as well as an introduction by Don Patterson and an interesting ‘Letter to a young poet’ piece by Clive James.
-I read Rilke’s original letters to a young poet some years ago, and am always interested in advice, thoughts and ‘wisdom’ relating to poetry .
+Another new publication, The Scores went live this morning.
+The first issue contains work by many well-known (in the poetry world) poets, as well as an introduction by Don Patterson and an interesting ‘Letter to a young poet’ piece by Clive James.
+I read Rilke’s original letters to a young poet some years ago, and am always interested in advice and thoughts relating to poetry .

 James also writes